-The education building also includes a performance studio, dance and rehearsal spaces, specialist sound equipment, TV studios, digital arts and animation facilities, a simulated practical care suite and nutrition training kitchen.
+Replica practical care suites, themed nursery rooms and nutrition training kitchens give students studying Childcare or Health and Social Care a realistic experience of their future working environment.
+For Creative Arts students, the building features a flexible performance space with specialist sound and lighting facilities, dance and rehearsal spaces, TV studios, recording studios, digital arts and animation facilities.
 The facilities have been carefully developed to meet the academic and vocational training specialisms of each of the individual schools.

 Contractor Wates Construction completion of the flagship education building brings to a close over 100 weeks of construction work, which has seen the team collectively spend 750,000 working hours on site.
 Wates engaged local supply chain partners at Quarry Hill, with 89% of project contracts awarded to suppliers within 25 miles of the project and £110,000 spent with social enterprises.
 And the company helped to create Eco Bricks with a local charity by supplying non-recyclable plastic from the site.

 - A total of 7,700 tonnes of concrete, equating to 1,300 African elephants;

 - A total volume of 3,130m3 of concrete, enough to fill an Olympic swimming pool;

 - 7,605 metres of glazing units, 76 times the height of Big Ben;

 - A single theatre beam of 250 tonnes, the weight of 1½ blue whales;

 - A total of 7,305 metres of glass, 2.7 times the length of the Golden Gate bridge.